Joshua earned an MBA from USF and he writes mostly about software and technology.

 Set up the P-Chart

 Now that we have data P-chart adjustments can be made.
 Start the P-chart generation process by clicking on Stat→Control Chart→Attribute Chart→P.

 Add the "No. Dissatisfied" to the variables text box by double-clicking on "No. Dissatisfied" while the cursor is the in variables text box.
 Now add the sample size of 25 to the subgroup sizes.

 Click on the "P Chart Options" button and click on the "Storage" tab to bring you to the storage options.
 Now click on the box labeled proportions.
 This will save the proportion of dissatisfied data on the worksheet within Minitab.
 Next, while still in the "Storage" tab, click on all the checkboxes in the below section except for the stage checkbox.
 This will allow these values to display at each data point.
 Next, click on the "Tests" tab and select "Perform all tests for special causes."
 Click "Ok" to exit P Chart Options.

 Click on "Labels" to modify the labels on the chart.
 In the title section I want to add "P-chart Dissatisfaction" then click OK.
 Now click OK in the P-chart window to generate the chart.

 At first, it appears that there is a problem with the P-chart because there are many points on the lower tolerance limit (LTL).
-This is actually a good thing.
+This is a good thing.
 All of the points on the LTL represent samples where there was no dissatisfaction.
 The greater concern would be the high proportion of dissatisfaction trends in the chart.
 When these trends are caught the appropriate corrections to the process can be made.

 Saving Your Project And Exporting The Graph